paulczar/paulczar.github.io-source/content/page/resume.md

 ## Speaking Engagements

-As a Developer Advocate I have travelled to all corners of the globe to speak about Kubernetes, DevOps, and related topics.
+As a Developer Advocate I travelled to all corners of the globe to speak about Kubernetes, Containers, DevOps, and related topics.
 Some highlighted events, recordings, and slide decks can be found at my Speaking page: [https://speaking.paulcz.net/](https://speaking.paulcz.net/).

 More recently in my role as a Black Belt I present to customers most weeks, I've delivered dozens of workshops, and I do internal enablement on products and features.